otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-01.2-more-prisma-service-layer-di/README.md

 ### Task 1 - Implement the Code Examples

-Implement the service layer, custom error classes, and global error handler for the Institution resource.
+Implement the service layer, custom error classes, and global error handler for the `Institution` resource.

 ---

 ### Task 2 - Service Layer for All Resources

 Create service classes for `Department`, `Course`, and `User`, moving all business logic out of the controllers.
+Note that `DepartmentService.create` should verify the `Institution` exists before creating the department, and `CourseService.create` should verify the `Department` exists before creating the course.

 ---

 ### Task 3 - Repository Interfaces

-Define TypeScript interfaces for all repositories (`IInstitutionRepository`, `IDepartmentRepository`, etc.) and update your service constructors to depend on the interfaces rather than the concrete implementations.
+Define TypeScript interfaces for all repositories (`IInstitutionRepository`, `IDepartmentRepository`, `ICourseRepository`) and update your service constructors to depend on the interfaces rather than the concrete implementations.

 ---

-### Task 4 - Transaction - Register with Profile
+### Task 4 - Transaction - Department with Course

-Update `AuthService.register` to use a Prisma transaction that creates both the `User` and their `Profile` atomically.
-If profile creation fails, the user should not be created.
+Implement a `POST /api/departments/with-course` endpoint that uses a Prisma transaction to create a `Department` and an initial `Course` atomically.
+If course creation fails, the department should not be created.

 ---